Alan Trammell: Detroit Tigers

-Alan Trammell was named the manager of a struggling Tigers team on October 9, 2002.
-The team lost 119 games in his first season in 2003, an American League record, before posting a 72–90 record in 2004.
+Trammell was named the manager of a struggling Tigers team on October 9, 2002.
+The team lost 119 games in his first season in 2003, an American League record at the time, before posting a 72–90 record in 2004.
 In the 2005 season, however, the team's record regressed slightly, finishing 71–91.
 During Trammell's three years as manager, the Tigers compiled a record of 186–300.

 During the 2003 season, Detroit nearly matched the modern MLB record of 120 losses, set by the expansion New York Mets (40–120) in 1962.
 The Tigers won five of their last six games to avoid the distinction.
+The Mets' major league record and Tigers' American League record for losses was later surpassed by the 2024 Chicago White Sox.

 On October 3, 2005, the Tigers released Trammell after three seasons in which the organization failed to post a winning record.
 Trammell was replaced by Jim Leyland on October 4, 2005.
 Leyland led Detroit to a 24-game improvement in the regular season, an AL pennant, and a World Series appearance in 2006.
-While there was some media criticism regarding Trammell's managerial strategies and "nice" demeanor, others contend that he was a rookie manager put in charge of a team that was severely lacking in talent, and believe his managerial stint played an integral role in re-instilling professionalism and pride throughout the Detroit organization.
+While there was some media criticism regarding Trammell's managerial strategies and "nice" demeanor, others contend that he was a rookie manager put in charge of a team that was severely lacking in talent, and believe his managerial stint played an integral role in re-instilling professionalism and pride throughout the Tigers organization.
 Leyland himself attributed a degree of the success that the Tigers saw in the 2006 postseason to Trammell's efforts in the three years prior.

 In October 2006, Trammell returned to Comerica Park for the first time since his firing to participate, along with Sparky Anderson, in pregame festivities prior to Game 2 of the World Series.
 Trammell was showered with a lengthy standing ovation from Detroit baseball fans upon taking the field.

 Chicago Cubs and Arizona Diamondbacks

 After being replaced by Leyland, Trammell turned down an offer to stay with the Tigers as a special assistant, instead opting to sit out 2006.
 In October 2006, he agreed to join the Chicago Cubs as a bench coach for the 2007 season, a possible precursor to an eventual return to managing a major league club.

 During the four-game suspension of Lou Piniella in 2007, Trammell was acting manager of the Chicago Cubs.

 Trammell was passed over for the Cubs' managerial position when Lou Piniella retired midway through the 2010 season.

-Trammell was named bench coach of the Arizona Diamondbacks in October 2010 joining his former teammate Kirk Gibson who had earlier been named manager.
+Trammell was named bench coach of the Arizona Diamondbacks in October 2010, joining his former teammate Kirk Gibson.
 Gibson had previously been Trammell's bench and hitting coach with the Tigers.
 He and Gibson were fired on September 26, 2014, though Trammell stayed on for the final three games of the season to serve as the interim manager.
-He had a record of one win and two losses in those three games.
+He had a record of one win and two losses with Arizona.